cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

 * Latest client state **MUST NOT** be frozen
 * Latest consensus state **MUST** be within the trusting period of the latest client state
-* Verification proofs **MUST** successfully be decoded into the domain types
+* Received update message including verification proofs **MUST** successfully be decoded into the domain types
+* Clients **MUST** ensure that the planned last height of the current revision is somehow encoded in the proof verification process.
+This prevents premature upgrades, as the counterparty may cancel or modify upgrade plans before the last planned height.

 Any other requisite beyond the above rules are considered client-specific.
-Next, we go through the upgrade client process for Tendermint chains to justify the logic and illustrate an example of client-specific upgrade process.
+Next, we go through the upgrade process for Tendermint clients to justify the logic and illustrate an example of client-specific upgrade.

 ### Upgrade Tendermint Clients